duduribeiro/civitas/README.md

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md)

-## How this gem was created
+## How the original `city-state` gem was created
 https://learnwithdaniel.com/2015/02/citystate-list-of-countries-cities-and-states-ruby/

-## CityState License
+## civitas License
-**city-state** is a open source project by Daniel Loureiro with a MIT license.
+**civitas** is a open source project forked from `city-state` by Daniel Loureiro with a MIT license.
 Also, it uses MaxMind open source database.

 ## MaxMind License
 Database and Contents Copyright (c) 2020 MaxMind, Inc.